castrojo/ublue/README.md

 - "Marco" @mrckndt for the original playbook, check it out here: https://github.com/mrckndt/silverblue-playbook
 - Colin Walters and the rest of the Fedora Silverblue Team
 - Richard Brown and the rest of the MicroOS team
-- Josh Berkus, Wayne Witzel, Marco Ceppi, Martin Wimpress, Alan Pope, and Bob Killen for idea bouncing, putting up with my rambling, rando dconf tips, etc.
+- Josh Berkus, Wayne Witzel, Marco Ceppi, Martin Wimpress, Alan Pope, Justin Garrisson, Adam Israel, Aaron Lake, and Bob Killen for idea bouncing, putting up with my rambling, rando dconf tips, etc.